 Upon posting notification, a sponsor will be appointed to you.
 Your sponsor will contact you as soon as possible.
 Their role is to assist you in getting settled in your new environment.
-Your sponsor assumes the responsibility of effecting liaison with you in Canada and providing general information on life OUTCAN and in your new community.
+Your sponsor assumes the responsibility of effecting liaison with you in Canada and providing general information on life in the tri-border area (Germany, the Netherlands and Belgium).
 The importance of constant liaison with your sponsor cannot be over-emphasized.

 It is suggested to plan your HHT for a full week.
 Plan to arrive at location on a Saturday (preferable) or Sunday to rest and get acquainted with the area.
-During your HHT, your sponsor will take you around to show you houses available.
+During HHT your sponsor will take you around to show you houses available.
 Housing availability can vary from: houses, semi-detached or detached or apartments.
 Building standards are significantly different owing to specific climate and construction considerations.